mghasemi/pyProximation/doc/hilbert.rst

 	# the symbolic package
 	from sympy import *
-	from IntgDiff import Measure, OrthSystem
+	from pyProximation import Measure, OrthSystem
 	# the symbolic variable
 	x = Symbol('x')
 	# set a limit to the order